D

 Challenges (a.k.a.
 The Reality)

-When another student shouted right after my short instructions on how to use shift key, I realised that student had a German keyboard.
+When another student shouted right after my short instructions on how to use the shift key, I realised that the student had a German keyboard.
 Some students even had Arabic keyboards!

 Teaching how to type without a computer

 How many people in developing countries have 24/7 access to electricity?
-Some obvious things for us are considered luxuries for people living in this part of the world.
-Teaching any computer-related things without power was a great challenge for me and colleagues.
+Some things that are obvious to us are considered luxuries for people living in this part of the world.
+Teaching anything computer-related without power was a great challenge for me and my colleagues.

-This fact extends to personal access to computers, not to mention individual's ability to afford one.
-We can safely assume the lecture hours are the only chances for students to use computers.
+This fact extends to personal access to computers, not to mention an individual's ability to afford one.
+We can safely assume that the lecture hours are the only chance for students to use computers.

-Power outage also causes maintenance issue.
-Due to the unstable electricity, computers have significantly lower lifespan, forcing schools to spend more money into parts.
+Power outages also cause maintenance issues.
+Due to the unstable electricity, computers have a significantly lower lifespan, forcing schools to spend more money on parts.

-First reason is that during the rain, it is extremely dangerous to move in Rwanda due to high chances of lightning strikes.
-Also, one of the main affordable and reliable transportations is moto-taxi, which cannot run in heavy rain.
-This means most of the students will not make it to the school in such weather.
+First, during the rain, it is extremely dangerous to move in Rwanda due to the high chance of lightning strikes.
+Also, one of the main affordable and reliable means of transportation is the moto-taxi, which cannot run in heavy rain.
+This means most students will not make it to school in such weather.

-Another reason rain hinders lecture is due to tin roofs.
-Most Rwandan schools and houses are built with affordable tin roofs, which make much noise during rain.
-In a pouring rain, it is simply impossible to hear anything under such roof.
+Another reason rain hinders a lecture is the tin roofs.
+Most Rwandan schools and houses are built with affordable tin roofs, which make a lot of noise during the rain.
+In a pouring rain, it is simply impossible to hear anything under such a roof.

-Education in Rwanda after primary school is officially done in English.
-However, in rural areas where average education rate is relatively lower, it is realistically not possible to give lectures only in English.
+Education in Rwanda after primary school is officially conducted in English.
+However, in rural areas where the average education rate is relatively low, it is realistically not possible to give lectures only in English.

 Approach

-It is obvious that we, as a group of volunteers, cannot radically solve all the problems at once.
+It is obvious that we, as a group of volunteers, could not radically solve all the problems at once.
 We had to focus on what we could achieve within our service period.

-Our primary goal (targeted for IT education volunteers) was very clear – effectively teach students on how to type.
-We simply could not move on to next lecture without students being able to type!
+Our primary goal (targeted for IT education volunteers) was very clear – to effectively teach students how to type.
+We simply could not move on to the next lecture without students being able to type!

 We decided to make a typing practice software, and we defined three main approaches to help ourselves achieve the goal: